-Grandma's Meatballs are a classic of Italian cuisine, prepared with a delicious combination of beef pulp, cooked ham, grated Parmesan cheese, pine nuts, and sultana raisins.
-They are a burst of flavors at the first bite, soft inside and crispy outside.
-Perfect for a family lunch or to impress guests during a special dinner.
+Grandma's Meatballs are a classic of Italian cuisine, made with a delicious combination of beef, cooked ham, grated Parmigiano cheese, pine nuts, and sultana raisins.
+They are an explosion of flavors at the first bite, soft inside and crispy outside.
+Perfect for a family lunch or to amaze guests during a special dinner.

-Pass the beef pulp and cooked ham through a meat grinder and collect the result in a bowl
+Pass the beef and cooked ham through a meat grinder and collect the mixture in a bowl

-Add the grated Parmesan, a pinch of nutmeg, the raisins rehydrated in warm water and squeezed, the pine nuts, the crumb of the bread roll soaked with broth, the necessary salt, and a grind of pepper
+Add grated Parmesan cheese, a pinch of nutmeg, raisins soaked in warm water and squeezed, pine nuts, the crumb of the bread soaked in broth, the necessary salt, and a grind of pepper

-Carefully mix the ingredients, then bind everything with an egg yolk
+Carefully mix the ingredients and then bind everything together with an egg yolk

-Shape the mixture into many small, round, and uniformly sized meatballs, dip them in beaten egg with salt and pepper, then in breadcrumbs, and fry them in a pan with hot oil
+From the mixture obtained, make many small uniform round meatballs, dip them in beaten egg with salt and pepper, and in breadcrumbs, and fry them in a pan with hot oil

-When they are golden brown, remove them from the pan using a slotted spoon and place them on a sheet of absorbent paper to remove excess oil, then arrange them on a serving dish
+When they are well browned, remove them from the pan using a slotted spoon and place them on a sheet of absorbent paper to eliminate excess grease, then arrange them on a serving dish

-Place the mustard in a small saucepan, dissolve it with vinegar, then add the flour mixed with three tablespoons of water, adjust the salt, and beat the mixture with a wooden spoon
+Put the mustard in a small saucepan, dissolve it with vinegar, then add the flour mixed with three tablespoons of water, adjust with salt, and whisk the mixture with a wooden spoon

 Incorporate the remaining egg yolks and the juice of 1/2 lemon, and heat the sauce over low heat without bringing it to a boil